-By tapping once on the box in the Setup 3 of 5 screen labeled "# of Feet Per Reading" you can type in the voltage reading interval (distance in feet expected between recordings) for the DCVG survey.
-Typically, in DCVG work this expected interval distance is 5.0 feet.
+By tapping in the field on the above screen labeled "Distance Per Reading", you can type in the voltage reading interval (distance in feet (or in meters for the metric case) expected between recordings) for the DCVG survey.
+In DCVG work this expected interval distance is typically 5.0 feet.